Leaf Blower Battery Care Tips

 Mark your batteries: Use a marker to write the purchase date on each battery.
 This helps you track age and rotate usage properly.

-Keep batteries indoors: I always bring my batteries inside after work, even in summer.
+Keep batteries indoors: we always bring my batteries inside after work, even in summer.
 The stable temperature makes a huge difference to longevity.

 Don't cheap out on replacements: Always buy genuine manufacturer batteries.
 Cheap copies often fail quickly and can damage your tools.